|To change your golf cart body, it can be painted, customized and thankfully, repaired.|

 Individualize your cart with some great looking golf cart decals.
 Click here to learn more: Golf Cart Decals

 This rubber mat is heavy duty with lots of drain channels.
 It's doesn't slide around and is easy to clean with a spray from the hose, a sweep of a broom or quick blow from your blower.
 Or simply remove it and shake off the grass, sand or dirt.

 It changes the look of your cart giving it a more finished, custom look as well.
-Select the one that is specific to your golf cart model and make at Buggies Unlimited here:Golf Cart Floor Mats
+Check out your design options from diamond plate rubber to aluminum diamond plate:

 Brush guards and front sporting clay baskets are just two ways to customize your golf cart.

 Add fender flares, rocket panels or diamond plate flooring for more style and function.